RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 Login to the Ansible Tower server on the url and username/password provided by the instructor.

-You've made the Inventory and Project for getting started in the previouse lab, but there are some additional stuff you need to do.
+You've made the Inventory and Project for getting started in the previous lab, but there are some additional stuff you need to do.
 First you need to create the groups and add hosts to the groups.
 To do so go to "INVENTORIES" -> "workshop-inventory" -> GROUPS".
 Here click "+ADD GROUP".
 ![create a group](images/create-group.png)